mhkfchun/mhkfchun.github.io/projects/geostudy.md

 We used Github to collaborate and used issue driven project management to keep track of our progress and quickly add to the website as we found new issues that needed to be solved throughout our development.

-This was a great learning experience for myself as it challenged me to use everything I had learned in ICS 314 up till that point.
+This was a great learning experience for myself as it challenged me to use everything I had learned in ICS 314 up until that point.
 Meteor to get the website up and running, Semantics UI-React to create the various interfaces in HTML, and Javascript to make the website interactive and function properly.
 It also added new elements into the mix such as MongoDB and full deployment to Meteor's servers, though for monetary purposes this working site had to be taken down.
 At the bottom of the page, a link to our organization's page as well as access to our home page can get you started in trying out our website for yourself.

 ## Contributions